microsoft/Windows-appsample-customers-orders-database/README.md

   * Implements recommended [token Caching approach for Desktop apps](https://github.com/MicrosoftDocs/azure-docs/blob/354cfcef85fa080c1e07477fa009a8125479ee1d/articles/active-directory/develop/msal-net-token-cache-serialization.md#desktop-apps) and now you can close the app and next time you sign-in if token has not expired it is acquired silently.
   * Implements Signout flow by deleting cached tokens.

-* Known Issues:
-  * Extended title bar buttons are not working.

 ## Previous updates

 ## August 2021 update